Linuxfabrik/monitoring-plugins/check-plugins/sensors-battery/README.md

                        [-w WARN]

 Reports battery status information including charge percentage, time remaining, and power source (AC or battery).
-Returns OK if no battery is installed or if metrics cannot be determined.
+Alerts when the charge left drops to `--warning` or `--critical`; a battery that is plugged in, a host without one, and a host whose metrics cannot be determined stay OK.

 options:
   -h, --help           show this help message and exit